unRob/milpa/.milpa/docs/milpa/command/spec.md

 arguments:
   # available in to the command as the MILPA_ARG_INCREMENT environment variable
   - name: increment
-    # this description shows up during auto-completion and in the command's help page
+    # this description shows up when rendering the command's help
-    descrption: the increment to apply to the last git version
+    description: the increment to apply to the last git version
     # a default may be specified, it'll be passed to your command if none is provided
     default: patch
     # if marked as required, the command won't run unless this argument is provided